 At the end of lap 5 the bunch was a minute and 20 seconds behind the break.
 It was clear that the break of three would take the honours on the podium.
 The most aggressive riders of the day would be rewarded for their efforts.

 Carter continued: “Tyler Lindorff hit hard at the bottom of the climb on the last lap, we (Cater & Ben) tried to go with him but he was too strong.
 We then found it hard to wind Tyler back as no one wanted to sacrifice their ride”.

 Perched at the finish line commentators were anticipating either Carter or Ben to be off the front, if anyone.
 If it was to be a bunch finish, Tyler’s sprint capabilities had the commentators putting Tyler in first position.

 To everyone’s surprise we saw Tyler come in solo, not just by a few seconds, but a whopping 50 seconds.
 Ben Metcalfe took Cater for what appeared to be a fatigue inflicted sprint for second, with Rudy Porter (InForm TM Insight) going off the front of the remnants of the main bunch for fourth place.

 Of the 85 starters, 30 finished, with young 16-year-old Ben Jones rounding out 30th place.

-Post-race winner Tyler Lindorff was quizzed as to why he would attack on the last climb when he had the sprint capability to take the win.
-His was response was classy and summed up the aggressive race culture that is brewing within the younger ranks of Australian cycling.
+Post-race, winner Tyler Lindorff was quizzed as to why he would attack on the last climb when he had the sprint capability to take the win.
+His response was classy and summed up the aggressive race culture that is brewing within the younger ranks of Australian cycling.